With Blue Nile's vast selection and Brilliant Earth's commitment to ethical sourcing, I know how challenging it can be to decide between the two.

 One of the biggest reasons companies lose customers is because of the service.

-Both Brilliant and Blue Nile give customers the option to sit down with a diamond expert to help them purchase.
+Both Blue Nile and Brilliant Earth give customers the option to sit down with a diamond expert to help them purchase.
 Let's take a look at some of the things each of these companies do for their customers.

 We already know that Blue Nile has been around the diamond block for years.
 And of course that instills trust in customers and prevents them from moving onto a newer, unknown brand.
 But it can't just be fear that keeps these customers hanging onto the brand.

 And it's not.
 In addition to the normal services they have for building your own engagement ring, they have an extensive fine jewelry selection.
 There's a variety of services and features Blue Nile offers in general.